vvopaa95/ega/README.md

 # ega

+Web on Reactive Stack (webflux).
-In order to run this app you should:
+In order to run this app you should have:
- - have java >= 11
+ - java >= 11
- - have standalone mongodb localhost:27017 with cluster name mongoega
+ - standalone mongodb localhost:27017 with cluster name mongoega